Relying on tone and atmosphere rather than just being jumpy!

 Like any other meditative David Gordon Green film, the cinematography is beautiful.
 Nature is usually a huge presence in most of his films and here he portrays it in all it's darkness and light, not only through the poisoning and planting of trees, but through the dogs and how they are used as a deterrent to intruders and a companion to the lonely characters of this film.
 It presents the themes of cruelty, masculinity, extreme desperate measures to temporarily escape poverty, or in a brutal scene involving Wade and a homeless drunk, just simply wanting a drink.
 The characters Joe and Gary have a lot of depth and are very convincing together on screen.
 There are a few scenes when they are drunk together which is a point when it moves into comedy.
 Nicolas Cage turns on his comical acting without over doing it and has some moments of vintage Cage freak outs, but again with some restraint.
 One of the only flaws was the character Willie-Russell (Ronnie Gene Blevins) who is the town's bully and coward.
 His character is a little cliché and he plays up to that typical bad guy like he does in his other films.
 That said, this is without a doubt David Gordon Green's best film since his days of making films like 'George Washington' and 'All the Real Girls'.

-A solid thriller which explores both sides.
 The debate on the effects of globalisation is increasingly becoming an issue as time goes on, and while this is not a film about globalisation, it is certainly something which highlights the effects without being too overbearing about it.

 Tom Hanks stars as Captain Richard Phillips, who is in charge of a container vessel delivering aid somewhere in the African continent.
 While crossing the Somali waters alone and unarmed, they are pursued by Somali pirates led by Muse (Barkhad Abdi) who intends to board the ship and hold them to ransom.
 After what is a rather thrilling chase, they board the ship and make their demands through Captain Phillips.
 After much deliberation, the pirates are given the money in their safe amounting to $30000.
 When the pirates leave in the lifeboat, they take Captain Phillips hostage as Muse makes demands for more money, which gets the American Navy involved.